-19.2.7 Fact Finding Review Attendance
+19.2.6 Fact Finding Review Attendance

-The W-2 agency worker who made the decision being disputed should attend the Fact Finding review when possible to present the facts regarding the decision.
-If that worker is unable to attend the Fact Finding review, another staff person must be present and prepared to represent the agency's actions.
-The petitioner or her/his representative must also attend the review.
+The W-2 agency worker who made the decision being disputed should attend the Fact Finding Review when possible to present the facts regarding the decision.
+If that worker is unable to attend the Fact Finding Review, another staff person must be present and prepared to represent the agency's actions.

+The petitioner and/or her/his representative must also attend the Review.
 The petitioner may have a representative present to assist in contesting the agency's decision.
 The process must provide for flexibility.
-If all parties are not able to attend in person, teleconferencing should be offered.
+If all parties are not able to attend in person, teleconferencing must be offered.

-In order to prepare for the Fact Finding review, the petitioner or the representative may request to view and copy any records pertaining to the decision.
+In order to prepare for the Fact Finding Review, the petitioner or the representative may request to view and copy any records pertaining to the decision.
 If the cost of copying the records is more than \$30, repayment may be sought.
 (This is assuming a \$.10 charge per page, which would allow up to 300 pages of copies before requiring payment.)

-If the petitioner or her/his representative fails to attend the Fact Finding review without good cause, the request for review is considered abandoned.
-If the petitioner's representative is present and the petitioner is not, the petitioner or the representative must provide a good cause reason for non-attendance.
-(See Chapter 11 for more information on good cause.)
+If the petitioner or her/his representative fails to attend the Fact Finding Review without good cause, the request for Review is considered abandoned.
+(See 11.2 for more information on good cause.)

-19.2.8 W-2 Agency Representative's Responsibility At The Fact Finding Review
+19.2.7 W-2 Agency Representative's Responsibility at the Fact Finding Review

-The FEP or W-2 worker must be prepared to introduce at the review any testimony, exhibits and material from the case record or other sources pertinent to the disputed issue.
-The FEP or W-2 worker must:
+The FEP or W-2 worker must be prepared to introduce as evidence any testimony, exhibits and material from the case record or other sources pertinent to the disputed issue.
+Additionally, the FEP or W-2 worker must:

-- Define the issues. - Review the facts of the case and be familiar with the case as a whole.
+- Review the facts of the case and be familiar with the case as a whole.
 If more than one issue is disputed, the FEP or W-2 worker must be familiar with the policies that relate to all issues being raised. - Ensure that the case record is complete and all necessary documents are present, appropriate, complete and in chronological order.
-Appropriate documents include W-2 activity assignment notifications, signed W-2 PAs, EPs, and any correspondence to support the actions of the W-2 worker. - Thoroughly document events pertaining to the issue with the date, place and identity of any person involved, including documentation of conversations.
+Appropriate documents include W-2 activity assignment notifications, signed W-2 Participation Agreements, Employability Plans, and any correspondence to support the actions of the W-2 worker. - Thoroughly document events pertaining to the issue with the date, place and identity of any person involved, including documentation of conversations.
 Dates of phone calls, names of the person taking the phone call, dates of letters, etc. should be documented for presentation. - Identify and present W-2 Manual citations and Operations Memos related to the issue(s).
-Check to ensure that the policy citation was relevant at the time of the action.

-19.2.9 Testimony & Evidence
+19.2.8 Testimony and Evidence